AriaSalvatrice/AriaModules/README.md

 ### Project name

 **Aria Salvatrice** is the name I go by as a person.
 Distributed forks of my code should not make my name part of their title.
-The VCV project, and software libraries that distribute my code, should not distribute a fork maintained by a different person under my name withouut my explicit permission.
+The VCV project, and software libraries that distribute my code, should not distribute a fork maintained by a different person under my name without my explicit permission.
 To do so would impersonate me.
 Distributed forks of my code should mention I'm the original author, but shouldn't use my name in a way that can be construed as implying my authorship of their fork, or my endorsement of their fork.

 **While the VCV project's policy [allows taking over inactive plugins in its library, including those that are named after their author](https://community.vcvrack.com/t/open-source-modules-not-in-the-library/11357), I am requesting for its [ethics guidelines](https://vcvrack.com/manual/PluginLicensing#vcv-plugin-ethics-guidelines) protecting the brand names of companies to be extended to my own name as a human.** I am also requesting the same out of any other project distributing my software: it is a long-standing tradition of free open-source software that forks should go by a different name, if only to avoid user confusion.